Inclusive $\bar{B}\to X_s \ell^+\ell^-$ at the LHC: theory predictions and new-physics reach: Conclusion

 \subsubsection{Acknowledgements}

-We thank Patrick Owen, Ulrik Egede and Johannes Albrecht for discussions on the treatment of photons in LHCb.
+We thank the organization of the ``Beyond the anomalies'' Workshop in Siegen 2024 which promoted useful discussion with the community about an earlier version of this work.
+As a consequence, we were able to refine the sum-over-exclusive estimate in \eqref{eq:ExpSemiBR2} in coordination with Gino Isidori, Zach Polonsky and Ariana Tinari.
+We thank Patrick Owen and Rafael Coutinho for discussions on the experimental LHCb results used for this estimate.
+In addition, we thank Patrick Owen, Ulrik Egede and Johannes Albrecht for discussions on the treatment of photons in LHCb.
 In addition, we thank Florian Bernlochner and Lu Cao for extensive discussions on the treatment of photons in Belle II.
 We also thank M\'eril Reboud for discussions on statistical analyses.

 The work of QQ was supported in part by the National Natural Science Foundation of China under Grant No.~12375086.
 The work of EL was supported in part by the U.S.\ Department of Energy under grant number DE-SC0010120.
 The work of T.~Huber and JJ was supported in part by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under grant 396021762 - TRR 257 ``Particle Physics Phenomenology after the Higgs Discovery''.
 The work of T.~Hurth was supported by the Cluster of Excellence `Precision Physics, Fundamental Interactions, and Structure of Matter' (PRISMA+ EXC 2118/1) funded by the German Research Foundation (DFG) within the German Excellence Strategy (Project ID 390831469).
 He also thanks the CERN theory group for its hospitality during his regular visits to CERN where part of this work was written.
 KKV acknowledges support from the Dutch Research Council (NWO) in the form of the VIDI grant ``Solving Beautiful Puzzles''.